 - in all areas of train stations, covered bus shelters and raised platform tram stops.

 Nicotine, one of the chemicals in cigarettes, is highly addictive.
 As a result, most smokers find it difficult to quit.
-You might find nicotine patches, inhalers or gum to be helpful, which you can talk with your doctor or pharmacist about.
+You might find nicotine patches, inhalers or gum to be helpful – talk with your doctor or pharmacist about these.